asterisk/documentation/docs/Configuration/Interfaces/Asterisk-REST-Interface-ARI/ARI-REST-over-WebSocket.md

 ```

 /// warning
 PICK A METHOD!
 Using more than one method to pass parameters to the resource is highly discouraged because the rules for duplicates are a bit tricky.
-Of the first 3 methods, the first occurence wins.
+Of the first 3 methods, the first occurrence wins.
 However, if you also use the 4th method, it will overwrite any earlier values.
 ///

 Server responds with: